Ozy Media CEO Carlos Watson claims his media startup is no longer shutting down - KTVZ

 Who is going to work for Ozy at this point?
 Watson had informed employees Friday that they would soon receive their final paychecks.
 One staffer who was at that meeting told CNN Business Monday that they had not heard directly from Watson since then and was skeptical any of their former colleagues would go back to work at Ozy.

-Ozy’s shuttering came just five days after The Times’ report, which included an allegation that Ozy cofounder and chief operating officer Samir Rao impersonated a YouTube executive on a call with Goldman Sachs.
+Ozy’s shuttering came just five days after The Times’ report, which included an allegation that Rao, Ozy’s cofounder and chief operating officer, impersonated a YouTube executive on a call with Goldman Sachs.
 The Times wrote that Watson “attributed the incident to a mental health crisis.”
 In Monday’s interview on “Today,” Watson said he did not know Rao was going to impersonate the executive.

 “It’s sad.
 It’s difficult, and it was wrong,” Watson said.
 “Obviously, they figured it out very quickly.”